EstateJS/sites/docs/docs/guides/6-data.md

 [Example](https://github.com/EstateJS/exercise-tracker/blob/e84526a452630114fe70c6b75d35c4b78391672e/src/pages/edit-exercise.tsx#L71)

 A promise is returned that resolves when and if the Data element's changes are written to the database.
-Since you're already inside the worker, this does not involve a network round-trip.

 ### Saving from inside a Worker